 What in the world is the #DefendRivers paddle?

 Glad you asked!
-The 5th annual #DefendRivers paddle engages citizens across Alabama in raising awareness of water issues and communicating their significance to state elected officials.
+The 6th annual #DefendRivers paddle engages citizens across Alabama in raising awareness of water issues and communicating their significance to state elected officials.
 The event provides an opportunity for us to come together as a group to grab attention as we *float* our message directly to elected officials.
-This year, we will introduce the Alliance to Governor Ivey and highlight the importance of protecting the rivers throughout the state with a water management plan to ensure our rivers are flowing and our water is sustained for future generations.

 When and where should I go?

-Please arrive at the Montgomery Marina [behind Capitol Oyster Bar] by 9:30 am on July 8.
-The Montgomery Marina is located at 617 Shady Street, Montgomery, AL 36104.
-You can park here and we will provide rides back to your car from the take out spot.
-Please be sure to park down near the river rather than in the restaurant’s lot.
-OR, if you are bringing two cars, park one at Powder Magazine Park (228 Eugene St).
+Please arrive at the Montgomery Marina [behind Capitol Oyster Bar] between 9 and 9:30 am on Saturday, July 14.
+The Montgomery Marina is located behind Capitol Oyster Bar at 617 Shady Street, Montgomery, AL 36104.
+Click here for a Google Map link.
+You can park here and we will provide rides back to your car from the take out spot/lunching area.
+If you are bringing two cars, park one at Powder Magazine Park (228 Eugene St).

 Cool, I’m in.
 What’s the agenda for the day?